 The Primary Obstetrics and Gynecology Oral Exam is a four-hour objective exam and consists of presentations of case scenarios based on the care of the female patient.
 The candidate will be expected to explain the role of the history and physical (including osteopathic diagnosis), workup and evaluation, outcome expectations, and benefit vs. risks of treatment options.

 The candidate will be examined by AOBOG-board certified examiners that have been selected from the AOBOG Board of Examiners.
-The candidate will rotate hourly through four stations with a break between stations.
+The candidate will rotate through three stations with a break between stations.
 Monitors, who are examiners for the Board, may be discreetly present during the examination and breaks.
 Their role is to observe the conduct of the examination in order to assure that it is administered according to AOBOG standards; they are not involved in the grading of the candidates.
-Beginning with the Spring 2020 exam, the candidate will rotate through three stations instead of four.

 Three exam stations will use three scenarios each developed from the below topic list.
-A fourth exam station will include visual slides, ultrasounds, video clips or monitor strips delivered in a group setting with short answer questions.
-Beginning with the Spring 2020 exam, the exam stations will use a minimum of three scenarios, each developed from the topic list below.
-Included with each scenario may be visual slides, ultrasound images, video clips or fetal heart rate tracings to aid in establishing scenario content.
+The exam stations will use a minimum of three scenarios each developed from the below topic list.
+Included with each scenario may be visual slides, ultrasound images, video clips, or fetal heart rate tracings to aid in establishing scenario content.